Brewing and Beverage Technology

 - Organization, monitoring and optimization of production processes

-- Planning and project managing new facilities
+- Planning and projecting of new plants

-- Development of new manufacturing procedures
+- Development of new manufacturing processes

-- Purchase and assessment of raw materials
+- Purchasing and assessment of raw materials

 Binding Regulations for Progression of Studies, Examinations and Application

 Application and Admission

 Admission requirements and the application procedure vary depending on the type of higher education entrance qualification you hold.